 National Pension Scheme (NPS)

-National pension scheme is an initiative by Pension Fund Regulatory and Development Authority for investment by Indian citizens.
-This government approved pension scheme is for the government employees in the age group of 18-65 years.
+A national pension scheme is an initiative by the Pension Fund Regulatory and Development Authority for investment by Indian citizens.
+This government-approved pension scheme is for the government employees in the age group of 18-65 years.
 This scheme was introduced for the non-government section of the people in 2009.

 The amount invested under NPS ranges from a minimum of 500 to as high as 6000.

 This account comes with limitations as you can only withdraw a little amount up to the age of 60 or 65 while the rest amount has to be spent necessarily to buy an annuity.
 Annuity assures fixed payment at regular investments till the maturity of the plan or till death.

 After attaining the age of retirement, the withdrawal limit increases, however, some amount has to be necessarily invested in purchasing the annuity.

 The contribution in the scheme varies depending on the type of fund.
 If it is a government fund, the contribution from employee’s side is 10% basic salary plus the dearness allowance with equal contribution from the employer.
 The investment is mostly made in corporate or government funds.

 In a non-government fund, the investor pays Rs.
 6000 or pays Rs.
 500 as installment.
 The investments are majorly made in corporate or government bonds.